Panel For Example Panel For Example Panel For Example

 • FR4 PCBs: While cost-effective, FR4 boards have poor thermal conductivity (around 0.3 W/mK), making them unsuitable for high-power applications.
 Aluminum PCBs, with thermal conductivity often exceeding 1 W/mK, outperform FR4 in heat dissipation by a wide margin.

-• Ceramic PCBs: Ceramic boards offer excellent thermal performance but are brittle and expensive.
+• Ceramic PCBs: The ceramic PCB offer excellent thermal performance but are brittle and expensive.
 Aluminum PCBs provide a more cost-effective and durable alternative without sacrificing much on thermal management.

 • Copper Core PCBs: Copper-based boards have higher thermal conductivity than aluminum but are heavier and more expensive.
 Aluminum strikes a better balance for most applications, offering lightweight construction at a lower cost.